peschwartz/DD2480-DECIDE/report.md

 [ Carl ]:

-- Implementation of ...
+- Implementation of LICs 4, 9, 14
-- Testing of ...
+- Testing of LICs 4, 9, 14
+- Checked that the commit messages were proper

 [ Jacob ]: